Barbara Heinzen, PhD

 In the Shell HIV study, Barbara Heinzen was the lead researcher and coordinator of the project, but not at all the sole author.
 The Health Economics and HIV/AIDS Research Division (HEARD) at the University of Kwa-Zulu Natal were full partners, as were individuals from the strategy and health departments of Shell Southern Africa.

-The other three publicly available scenario studies were all done in collaboration with the Society for International Development, SID, in East Africa between 1998 and 2004.
-All three of these studies are available through the SID website, and their web addresses appear below.
+Between 1998-2008, Four East African scenario projects were organised in collaboration with the Society for International Development, SID.
+All of these studies are available through the SID website.
 These studies were designed from the start to encourage public discussion and reflection and are leading examples of this kind of work.

-Barbara Heinzen’s role in the SID projects was more limited than her work with Shell.
+Barbara Heinzen’s role in the SID projects was as process designer and facilitator, a role she came to share with the SID staff in the later years.
 In Kenya, the coordination of the project was done by the Institute of Economic Affairs, Nairobi, while the local chapters of SID in Tanzania and Uganda acted as coordinators in these two countries.
-Barbara Heinzen was only responsible for process design and facilitation, as well as working with the editorial team to develop and review the final text and presentations.
-Most of the work was done by the East African teams.
-A detailed description of the organisation, participation and funding of the East Africa scenario studies appears on the SID websites.
+Barbara Heinzen also worked with the editorial teams to develop and review the final text and presentations, but most of the work was done by the East African teams.

 hyperlink (2001e) Peeling the skin off society: AIDS in Southern Africa